Captain Birdseye: History

-The mascot is a reference to the brand's extensive and well-known range of frozen seafood products, of which fish fingers is probably the most-widely known.
-Because the Birds Eye brand is marketed to families, many of the advertising campaigns feature Captain Birdseye as having a 'crew' composed mostly of children in the preteen to teenage age groups, encouraging brand loyalty from children and emphasising to parents the convenience of serving the company's products.
-An advertising campaign in the UK in 2005 features Captain Birdseye categorically proclaiming that Birds Eye frozen ready-made meals contain no artificial flavors or preservatives, with obvious references to the products being healthy and nutritious to children.
+The mascot is a reference to the brand's range of frozen seafood products such as fish fingers.
 The actor most associated with Captain Birdseye was John Hewer, who played the character from 1967 to 1998.
-His tenure was interrupted by a hiatus in 1971, when the fictitious Captain was killed off by Birdseye, with an "obituary" in The Times announcements section:
+His tenure was interrupted by a hiatus in 1971, when the fictitious Captain was killed off by Birds Eye, with an "obituary" in The Times announcements section:

 Birdseye, Captain.
 On June 7th, 1971, after long exposure, life just slipped through his fingers.
 Celebrity and gourmet.
 Mourned by Sea-Cook Jim and the Commodore, in recognition of his selfless devotion to the nutritional needs of the nation’s children.

 Birdseye decided to resurrect the character three years later, on 22 July 1974, to bolster its brand against rising competition and rising prices resulting from the Cod Wars.
-Hewer was brought back to portray the Captain, who soon recaptured his popularity with children.
-In 1993, he was named in a poll as the most recognisable captain on the planet after Captain Cook, also in the same year, he appeared on Noel's House Party from the 2nd series finale on 13 March 1993.
+Hewer returned to the role.
+In 1993, he was named in a poll as the most recognisable captain on the planet after Captain Cook.

-In 1998 Captain Birdseye became a much younger, rugged, dark-haired man with designer stubble and a miniature submarine, who indulged in far more action-packed adventures accompanied by his pet pelican named Jess.
-This version played by Thomas Pescod did not last long however, and the old version soon returned, played by Martyn Reid from 2002 until 2007.
+In 1998, Captain Birdseye became a much younger, rugged, dark-haired man with designer stubble and a miniature submarine, played by Thomas Pescod.
+The older portrayal returned in 2002, played by Martyn Reid until 2007.

 From 2008 until his death in 2012 German taxi driver Gerd Deutschmann played the captain.

 From early 2016 to late 2016 the captain was played by Mitch Commins, followed by Denis Parlato from mid 2016 to early 2017.
-Mark Fletcher took over the role in 2017 until early 2018, when Italian-born actor and seafarer Riccardo Acerbi was cast as Captain Birdseye in a £8m revamp of the brand and character in January 2018.
-The new Captain's "rugged good looks" were a huge hit with the British press.
+Mark Fletcher took over the role in 2017 until early 2018, when Italian-born actor and seafarer Riccardo Acerbi was cast.

-In South Africa, Captain Birdseye had been played by another British actor, Larry Taylor.
+In South Africa, Captain Birdseye was played by British actor Larry Taylor.

-Actors

-Captain Birds Eye portrayed through the years.